pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-get.md

 # pp solution get

-Lists a specific solution in a given environment.
+Gets a specific solution in a given environment.

 ## Usage